-On November 18, 2020, we entered into a subscription agreement (the "Subscription Agreement") with MSD Special Investments Fund, L.P., MSD SIF Holdings, L.P., MSD Credit Opportunity Master Fund, L.P., MSD Private Credit Opportunity Master Fund 2, L.P., Lombard International Life Ltd., on behalf of its Segregated Account BIGVA005, and MSD SBAFLA Fund, L.P. (collectively, the "PIPE Investors") pursuant to which, among other things, the PIPE Investors agreed to subscribe for and purchase, and we agreed to issue and sell to such investors, 700,000 shares of our Series A convertible preferred stock, par value \$0.0001 per share (the "Series A Convertible Preferred Stock" and such shares of common stock underlying the Series A Convertible Preferred Stock, the "PIPE Shares"), at a price per share of \$100.00, and up to an aggregate of an additional 300,000 shares of Series A Convertible Preferred Stock (the "Additional Preferred Shares") if, and to the extent, we exercised our right to sell such additional shares (the "PIPE Investment").
+On November 18, 2020, we entered into a subscription agreement (the "Subscription Agreement") with MSD Special Investments Fund, L.P., MSD SIF Holdings, L.P., MSD Credit Opportunity Master Fund, L.P., MSD Private Credit Opportunity Master Fund 2, L.P., Lombard International Life Ltd., on behalf of its Segregated Account BIGVA005, and MSD SBAFLA Fund, L.P. (collectively, the "PIPE Investors") pursuant to which, among other things, the PIPE Investors agreed to subscribe for and purchase, and we agreed to issue and sell to such investors, 700,000 shares of our Series A convertible preferred stock, par value \$0.0001 per share (the "Series A Convertible Preferred Stock), at a price per share of \$100.00, and up to an aggregate of an additional 300,000 shares of Series A Convertible Preferred Stock (the "Additional Preferred Shares") if, and to the extent, we exercised our right to sell such additional shares (the "PIPE Investment").
 The conditions to completing the PIPE Investment under the Subscription Agreement included a condition that all conditions to the closing of the Business Combination shall have been satisfied or waived.